2023 - 2024

 A large part of our research involves self-reported data from our participants.
 Our Health History Questionnaire aims to tell us about the personal lives of our volunteers, as well as their family history with age-related diseases.
 What would your answers look like if you joined the study?
 Find out below!

-How many alcoholic beverages do you drink in a week?
+How many servings of fish do you eat in a week?

 Health History